AdamKyle/flare/resources/info/home/section-1.md

 > ### ATTN!
 >
->  All images in this gude can be clicked on to see a bigger version of the image.
+> All images in this guide can be clicked on to see a bigger version of the image.
+All images are taken during the development process.
+> Numbers may not match what is shown in game and items as well as monsters may be different.

 ## Biggest Selling Points!